NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 * English Isn't My First Language, feel free to correct grammar.

-* Videe of the bot working will be uploaded in the near future
+* Video of the bot working will be uploaded in the near future

 # Steps to get the bot running